Who are We?

 At the moment we have three people on our ministry team, each one has different skills and different areas of expertise – Peter Whitefield and Siôn Gough Hughes and Sara Villarreal Bishop

 Our “Presence Worker” Peter (Bubba) Whitefield.
 Peter joined us early in 2014 and his work includes going out to the streets and lane-ways of a Melbourne to demonstrate the love of God by actually spending time with people and showing them (no matter who they are or what their situation is) that they matter to us and to God.

 Siôn Gough Hughes

-Rev. Siôn Gough Hughes (the only one without brackets) is the other one of our co-ministers.
+Rev. Siôn Gough Hughes is our most senior co-ministers.
 He’s been at the MWC since 2000 and has overseen a period of great change in the history of the church.
 He is the one responsible for the digital ministry of the church as well as leading services (in English and Welsh), Bible Studies and pastoral care.
 He has a passion for community and feels that community (virtual or real) is where the Church’s work should be.

 Board of Elders